-Land Registry Certificates, or nota simples, can now be requested in English, which the Government hopes will encourage foreigners to invest in Spanish property.
+Land Registry Excerpts, called nota simples in Spanish, can now be requested in English, which the government hopes will encourage foreigners to invest in Spanish property.

 The new facility was announced by Alfonso Candau, head of Spain’s College of Property Registrars (Colegio de Registradores), and Beatriz Corredor, Secretary of State for Housing, pictured above.